boanuge/project-make-computer-read-bible/README.md

 ## Question : "Is there really God?" @ AI WWHSS Alpha Version
 ================================================================================<br>
-## Answer:<br>
-Yes, there is really God.
+## Answer: Yes, there is really God.
 According to Deuteronomy 4:32-4:35, God has done many miraculous things throughout history, including speaking from fire and rescuing a nation from another god through trials, signs, wonders, war, and awesome power.
 These verses suggest that God is real and unique among all gods.<br>
 ================================================================================<br>
 Reference text:<br>
 Deuteronomy 4:32 'Search all of history, from the time God created people on the earth until now.
 Then search from one end of the heavens to the other.
 See if anything as great as this has ever happened before.<br>